FabseGP/artix-install-script/README.md

 - [ ] Support for bcachefs once mainlined into linux-kernel
 - [ ] Integration with post-script to fully setup your system
+- [ ] Option to return to the previous submenu; currently only to start of script

 ## Contributing